Stan Laundon Sharing Memories

 April 1, 1974

 BBC Radio Teesside changes its name to BBC Radio Cleveland.
 The local authority, Teesside, ceases to exist and Cleveland County is born and the radio station decides to change its name.
-The staff was asked to vote on this issue and, just for the record, I voted against it.
+The staff were asked to vote on this issue and, just for the record, I voted against it.

 June 1974

-Dolly Parton at the Municipal Auditorium in Nashville, Tennessee, June 1974
+Dolly Parton at the Municipal Auditorium in Nashville, Tennessee, June 1974 - photograph by Shay Brogan.

 March 1975